-- Renewal of the Group's membership of the RE100 initiative, marking the Group's continued commitment to ensuring that 100% of its energy needs are met by renewable resources. - Target to ensure that 0 waste is sent to landfill was achieved in March 2018.
+- Group's continued commitment to ensuring that 100% of its energy needs are met by renewable resources.

 Human resources

 - "My True Story" digital learning platform rolled out and made accessible to more than 4,100 beauty advisors worldwide. - 2 Group subsidiaries featured in the Sunday Times List of 100 Best Places to Work in Australia and the United Kingdom.